laboon/ebook/text/45_test_driven_development.md

     }
 ```

-This also might give us more ideas for additional unit tests later - perhaps we want to check if 6, 9, or 3000 work.
+This also might give us more ideas for additional unit tests later---perhaps we want to check if 6, 9, or 3000 work.
 For now, though, let's just move on to add "Buzz".

 ```java
     @Test